Facebook Pixel

 Blank Flyer Design

-Distribution is half the battle, but before that it’s well worth getting your leaflet’s design just right.
-A clean, impactful and effective leaflet design relies on a few essential principles, but applying these tips could put your own leaflets way ahead of your competition!
+Distribution is half the battle, but before that, it’s well worth getting your leaflet design right.
+A clean, impactful, and effective leaflet design relies on a few essential principles, but applying these tips could put your own leaflets way ahead of your competition!
 Let’s take a look…

 1) Short & catchy headline

 Think about the world’s biggest brands.
-Their marketing doesn’t shout everything at once; instead it has the confidence to deliver just one short, catchy message.
-Keep your leaflet’s headline or title to five words or less, and focus on the main benefit of your product or service.
+Their marketing doesn’t divulge everything all at once; instead, it has the confidence to deliver one short, catchy message.
+Keep your leaflet headline or title to five words or less, and focus on the main benefit of your product or service.
 This is the first part of your leaflet that people read, and may be the only chance you have to grab their attention – so short and sweet is always best.

 2) Show your USPs

 What sets you apart from your competition?
 What makes your brand different?
-How are you better at solving someone’s problem, and what are the extra benefits that you offer?
+How are you better at solving someone's problem, and what extra benefits do you offer?
 Choose five key points that set you apart and have a nice, clear, bullet-pointed list featured prominently on your leaflet.

 3) Sell the benefit, not the product

-It's easy to list what you actually do or sell, but try to avoid this.
+It's easy to list what you do or sell, but try to avoid this.
 Your prospective customer is much more interested in the benefits to them, so try to look at your leaflet’s design from their point of view.
-Show them the problem you’re going to solve for them; whether they need an oil change or a new place to eat.
+Show them the problem you’re promising to solve, whether they need an oil change or a new place to eat.
 Tell them how your product or service will benefit them, or give them a great experience.

 4) One good image is better than ten poor ones